3 Ways to Avoid an Insurance Claim this WinterDecember 28, 2017

 Talk to Your Insurance Agent

-Ultimately, the best advice is to sit down with your insurance agent and go over your concerns.
-He or she will be able to provide tips for avoiding a claim, help identify any gaps in coverage, and answer any questions you come up with during the process.
-Plus, if there are any gaps in your coverage, he or she can amend your policy accordingly.
+In addition to following holiday safety tips and implementing these ways to avoid an insurance claim this winter, it’s also a good idea to sit down with your insurance agent and go over your concerns.
+They will be able to provide tips for avoiding a claim, help identify any gaps in coverage, and answer any questions you come up with during the process.
+Plus, if there are any gaps in your coverage, they can amend your policy accordingly.

 Disclaimer: Information and claims presented in this content are meant for informative, illustrative purposes and should not be considered legally binding.